+309 Competition between CCs.
 Next, we consider what occurs when two CC are present in a hospital.
-Generally, when competition occurs for a single resource, in a closed system, it is expected that in the end only the competitor who most efficiently uses this resource will survive.
-Within our model, efficiency is determined by a CCs growth-rate and by antibiotic resistance level.
-In a simplified version of our model, without resistance gain by horizontal transfer, i.e. g=0, or conversely without loss of resistance, l=0, we indeed see such simple competitive exclusion; if complexes are equal except that one grows slightly faster, i.e. $b_1 > b_2$ , that complex will eventually replace all others (see Appendix Fig. 1).
+310 Generally, when competition occurs for a single resource, in a closed system, it is expected that in 311 the end only the competitor who most efficiently uses this resource will survive.
+Within our model, 312 efficiency is determined by a CCs growth-rate and by antibiotic resistance level.
+In a simplified 313 version of our model, without resistance gain by horizontal transfer, i.e. g = 0, or conversely without 314 loss of resistance, I = 0, we indeed see such simple competitive exclusion; if complexes are equal 315 except that one grows slightly faster, i.e. $b_1 > b_2$, that complex will eventually replace all others (see 316 Appendix Figure 1).

-When we add the possibility of resistance gain and loss however, i.e. g>0 and l>0, the model dynamics become more complicated.
+When we add the possibility of resistance gain and loss however, i.e. g > 0 and l > 0, the model dynamics become more complicated.
 Our most remarkable finding is that with this addition there may be density dependence in the outcome of competition.
-That is, in a closed system, one complex still eventually takes over the complete growth-space, but which one may now depend on the initial densities of the CCs (Fig. 2, compare the two panels).
+That is, in a closed system, one complex still eventually takes over the complete growth-space, but which one may now depend on the initial densities of the CCs (Figure 2, compare the two panels).
 Specifically, a complex that starts at higher densities has an advantage, allowing it to out-compete other complexes even when these are advantaged in other ways.
 Such higher initial density could typically be due to earlier growth before the arrival of competitors.